 You may ask then, Marcus, what about making sacrifices for people you love?
 What about going the extra mile for best friends?
 What if my girlfriend wants me to call her daily?
 What if my pet cat requires me to stroke his belly 20 times a day?

 Firstly, sacrifices that are made out of obligation aren’t genuine sacrifices.
 They are actually your inability to say no.

 True sacrifice only comes in the form of unconditionally, as a gift, with no expectations of return.
 One common behavior I noticed during my stint as a dating coach for men is that they compliment women in hopes of getting her attention.
 Needless to say, they didn’t get far.

 Sacrifice is only true and genuine when you desire to do it out of no expectations, as a gift, and not because you should feel obligated to or fear the consequences of NOT doing it.

-You can simply ask yourself this: If you stopped doing an X behaviour, would it change anything about your relationship with Y?
+You can simply ask yourself this: If you stopped doing an X behavior, would it change anything about your relationship with Y?
 Read: I know, the algebra.
 I’m Asian, live with it.

-If your answer is NO, it wouldn’t change a damn thing in the relationship, if you stopped doing a certain behaviour, then that’s a good sign.
+If your answer is NO, it wouldn’t change a damn thing in the relationship, if you stopped doing a certain behavior, then that’s a good sign.

 If YES, then you probably have a boundary issue.
 You’re making a particular sacrifice or behaving in a certain way because you fear to lose the relationship.